Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: 1 minute
 A roiling growth of multifarious fungus that lasts for a minute bursts forth in a radius 1 *(1.5m)* circle centered on a point you can see within range, exuding toxic spores.
 The area is difficult terrain for nonplant creatures other than you, and a nonplant creature that starts its turn in the area takes 20 Poison damage.
 This effect ends early if the area is dealt 20 or more fire or Radiant damage from a single source.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 4 or higher, you may create an additional area of fungal growth centered on a point you can see within range for every two slot levels above the 3.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 4 or higher, you may create an additional area of fungal growth centered on a point you can see within range for every two slot levels above the 3.
 - **Classes**: Cleric, Paladin, Sorcerer, Warlock, Wizard *(Source: CS)*